When the time arrived for Elizabeth to have her child

 All who heard these things took them to heart, saying,

-Friends, today’s Gospel reflects on the absolutely pivotal figure of John the Baptist.
-It’s fair to say that you cannot really understand Jesus without understanding John, which is precisely why all four Evangelists tell the story of the Baptist as a kind of overture to the story of Jesus.
-John sums up Israel, and without the Israelite background, the story of Jesus becomes opaque.
+Friends, today’s Gospel celebrates the birth of John the Baptist.
+I think it’s fair to say that you cannot really understand Jesus without understanding John, which is precisely why all four evangelists tell the story of the Baptist as a kind of overture to the story of Jesus.
+John did not draw attention to himself.
+Rather, he presented himself as a preparation, as a forerunner, a prophet preparing the way of the Lord.
+He was summing up much of Israelite history, but stressing that this history was open-ended, unfinished.

 – Bishop Robert Barron